 - Poisoning (happens when someone eats food with pink mold)

-The most fragile groups of people that may be affected by pink mold are babies, children, elderly people, and people with compromised immune system.
+The most fragile groups of people that may be affected by pink mold are babies, children, elderly people.
+People with compromised immune system might get affected as well.
 Therefore, the pink mold must receive your attention just as much as other types of mold.

 Pink Mold in Shower and Bathroom

 Bathroom, shower, wet toilet, and other perpetually-moist places are ideal habitats for the growth of pink mold.
-Bathroom and toilet are favorite habitats for bacteria, because there is a large amount of filth and other “dirty” particles that bacteria love.
+Toilet and bathroom are favorite habitats for bacteria.
+There is a large amount of filth and other “dirty” particles that bacteria love.

 Pink mold usually starts as little specks in the bathroom, but they can develop into disgusting growth when neglected.

-The pink mold may appear in any spots in the bathroom, but the most common locations for it to grow are in the tub, sink (and under it), around the ventilation and insulation, near the sinkhole, and on shower curtain or walls.
+The pink mold may appear in any spots in the bathroom, but the most common locations for it to grow are in the tub, sink (and under it).
+Even we can find around the ventilation and insulation, near the sinkhole, and on shower curtain or walls.

 If you have fabric in the bathroom, such as carpet or floor mat, they can also become a fertile place for bacteria to grow.